bicycle-codes/identity/README.md

 We can do e2e encryption by creating a symmetric key, then encrypting that key *to* each device that should be able to read the message.
 So the symmetric key is encrypted with the public key of each device.

-Devices are indexed by a sufficiently random key, created by calling [createDeviceName](./src/index.ts#L642) with the primary did for the device.
+Devices are indexed by a sufficiently random key, created by calling [getDeviceName](#getdevicename) with the primary did for the device.

 ------------------------